 Detox is the first step in the recovery process, but it is not effective on its own.
 Instead, it must be followed by a comprehensive addiction treatment that includes therapy.
 Cognitive-behavioral therapy is often used to help individuals change their thought patterns and behaviors including those relating to substance abuse.

-Treatment may take the form of intensive outpatient treatment, partial hospitalization or residential treatment depending on the individual’s specific situation.
+Treatment may take the form of intensive outpatient treatment, partial hospitalization, or residential treatment depending on the individual’s specific situation.
 One-size-fits-all approaches won’t be effective.
-It is important to identify the issues that led to the substance abuse and address them.
+It is important to identify the issues that led to substance abuse and address them.
 Mental health issues also need to be identified and addressed.
 As an individual progresses, their treatment plans may need to be altered.